Zaptopod4001/ItemEditor/README.md

 Disk persisted item data that wouldn't be serialized in game.
 Contains fields for assets like sound, sprite and mesh.

 ### ItemData
-Data class to store item data runtime.
-No asset references.
+Data class to store item runtime data.